magicjo/debme-legacy/doc/cli/setup.md

 # Setup cli

 Command used to setup the remote environment for `debme`.
-You must run this command once before install other tasks
+You must run this command once **before install other tasks**.
+You must also **reboot your computer after** run this command to apply all changes.

 ## Example